RodoAgusSM/RodoAgusSM/README.md

 Hi! 👋

-I'm a Software Engineer from Montevideo, Uruguay 🇺🇾, deeply passionate about frontend development for both web and mobile platforms.
-I find joy in crafting beautiful and performant applications, always striving for excellence in user experience.
-While my expertise lies in frontend development, I also have foundational knowledge of backend technologies, enabling me to contribute to full-stack projects and effectively collaborate with backend teams.
+I'm a passionate Software Engineer from Montevideo, Uruguay 🇺🇾, specializing in frontend development for both web and mobile platforms.
+I thrive on creating beautiful, performant applications with a focus on excellent user experience.
+My primary expertise is in frontend development, but I also possess foundational knowledge of backend technologies, which allows me to contribute to full-stack projects and collaborate effectively with backend teams.

-I'm dedicated to leveraging state-of-the-art technologies to create innovative solutions that push boundaries and exceed expectations.
-Constantly on the lookout for cutting-edge tools and techniques, I embrace a mindset of perpetual learning, eagerly incorporating new knowledge and skills into the projects I undertake.
+I am dedicated to leveraging state-of-the-art technologies to create innovative solutions that push boundaries and exceed expectations.
+With a mindset of perpetual learning, I am always on the lookout for cutting-edge tools and techniques to incorporate into my projects.

 ---